lohathe/experiment-scripts/README.md

 }
 ```

 The third property is required tracers.
 The `tracers` property lets the user specify only those tracers they want to run with an experiment, as opposed to starting every available tracer (the default).
 If any of these specified tracers cannot be enabled, e.g. the kernel was not compiled with feather-trace support, the experiment will not run.
-The following example gives an experiment which will not run unless all four tracers are enabled:
+The following example gives an experiment that will not run unless all four tracers are enabled:
 ```python
 {'tracers':['kernelshark', 'log', 'sched', 'overhead']}
 ```